-There are some plants that it almost breaks your heart to see sick.
+There are some plants that almost break your heart to see sick.
 Lily of the valley is one of those plants.
 Loved by so many, lily of the valley is one that’s worth trying to save, when you can.
 Read on to learn how to treat sick lily of the valley, as well as ways to keep your plants healthier.

 Lily of the Valley Disease Problems

 In many parts of the world, spring just isn’t spring without the delicate and fragrant notes of the ancient lily of the valley.
-These hardy plants can be used as small spotlights or huge mass plantings in your landscape, either will be completely show-stopping.
+These hardy plants can be used as small spotlights or huge mass plantings in your landscape; either will be completely show-stopping.
 That’s why it’s all the more upsetting when lily of the valley falls ill.

 Fortunately, there are very few diseases of lily of the valley that are of note, so you’ll know what to do if your plants do become suddenly ill if you read on.